 You can also visit the Acropolis for free on certain dates:

-• Every first Sunday of the month from November 1st to March 31st
+- Every first and third Sunday of the month from November 1st to March 31st

 Where to buy tickets for the Acropolis?